Culver Fish Hatcheries

 1935 - Oct 9 - Fish club Members to Transfer Fish Friday - Members of the Maxinkuckee Fish and Game

 Club are requested to be at the fish ponds on the morning of Friday, Oct.
-11 at 9:00 o'clock to assist
+11 at 9:00 o'clock to

-members be present and show their interest in this project
+that all members be present and show their interest in this project

 1936 - Jan 22 - Fish Club Purschases Land for New Projects